niklas-enns/message-broker/README.md

 Thus, although all messages are replicated within the cluster, the disjoint distribution to clients prevents multiple delivery of messages.

+(Idea: use message length instead of hashCode?)

+### Automatic (Re)Organization of Devision of Labour
+A `REORG_DOL` session has the goal to create a cluster-wide consensus on the division of labour for message distribution.
+When a session is finished, every node knows which messages it is responsible for.
+Events that trigger a reorganization are
+* A node gets a first client of a consumer group
+* A node looses its last client of a consumer group

+When a node gets a first client of a consumer group, a `REORG_DOL` session will be initiated by sending a random number to all other nodes.
+Every receiver node will reply by sending its own random number to all other nodes.
+After this short burst of exchange of random numbers, every node received every random number of all other nodes.
+Now, just by sorting the random numbers, every node knows its index within the sorted list of random numbers.

 ## Glossary

 * Client